samuelkerstell/portfolio-project-1/README.md

   * The About Us section tells the user what the site offers.
   * The About Us section also shows additional information.

+* ### Send Music
+  * The user can sumbit their email address.
+  * The user can upload their own song file.
+  * The user can add additional text which should include necessary information.
 # Testing

 ### Bugs